inoxlang/inox/docs/language-reference/serializable-data-structures.md

 ## Tuples

-Tuples are the immutable equivalent of lists.
+Tuples are the immutable counterparts of lists.

 ```
 tuple = #[1, #[2, 3]]